A poem I wrote during my Senior year of college.

 And people called me a hippie, because I ran in my bare feet.

-Give me back the late nights at Omlette Spot, and white-girl days at Starbucks,
+Give me back the late nights at Omlette Spot, and the basic days at Starbucks,

 When we used to think the “Why?” questions, and found ourselves in the stars–